 Beginning in the early part of the 20th century, we began to see unprecedented attacks upon the Founding Principles and the Constitution by leading intellectuals and social reformers in the United States.
 These attacks were rationalized in the name of “progress.”

-The soul of America
+The American soul

 We cannot understand the “culture wars” and the polarized political tension today without understanding these two very different ways of interpreting the Constitution.

 The Declaration of Independence is the “WHY” of our nation.
 As individuals, we are endowed by the Creator with rights – life, liberty, and the pursuit of happiness are among these rights.
 These rights are inalienable, they are God-given and cannot be taken away by human government.
 This is revealed to all humanity through natural law.

 The Constitution is the “HOW” of our nation.
 It is the extent to which a limited national government can operate to preserve these rights for the states and for the people.